While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 \item $S_2$ is the hitting time of $\EX[\mathcal L_{t+1} |\mathcal F_t] \geq \mathcal L_t$ such that $S_2>S_1$. \end{itemize}

 As we will see, while the stablecoin mechanism is working as intended, we generally expect the STBL supply to increase (equivalently in this setting, the STBL price to decrease, though in slow and bounded way).
 With this context in mind, $\tau$ represents the first time we \emph{expect} the STBL price to increase.
 Notice that this is an expectation of reciprocal of supply, a convex function, and so through Jensen's inequality, this is weaker than expecting the speculator to deleverage/reduce supply.
-It will be influenced heavily by the tails possibilities.
 In particular, we have $\tau \leq S_1$.

-Note that the expectations of the process are not necessarily the same as the actual movements of the process: $\tau$ does not necessarily correspond to the first time the process actually increases in price.
+Note that the expectations of the process are not necessarily the same as the movements of the process: $\tau$ does not necessarily correspond to the first time the process actually increases in price.
 We track this with $T_m$, the time the STBL price breaches a given level above $Z_0$, which may be before or after $\tau$.

 The stopping times $S_1$ and $S_2$ track when expectations about STBL supply change.
 These can be equivalently stated (and calculated in a data-driven model) based on expectations about the derivative of $\EX[Y_{t+2} | \mathcal F_t]$ with respect to $\mathcal L_{t+1}$ evaluated at $\mathcal L_t$, similarly to the discussion from the previous section on concavity.